Azure managed disk types

 For Standard HDDs, each I/O operation is considered as a single transaction, whatever the I/O size.
 These transactions have a billing impact.

 When using managed disks, the following billing considerations apply:

 - Managed disk Size

 - Number of transactions

-Managed disk size: managed disks are billed on the provisioned size.
+Managed disk size: Managed disks are billed according to their provisioned size.
 Azure maps the provisioned size (rounded up) to the nearest offered disk size.
 For details of the disk sizes offered, see the previous tables.
-Each disk maps to a supported provisioned disk size offering and is billed accordingly.
-For example, if you provisioned a 200 GiB Standard SSD, it maps to the disk size offer of E15 (256 GiB).
+Each disk maps to a supported provisioned disk-size offering and is billed accordingly.
+For example, if you provisioned a 200 GiB standard SSD, it maps to the disk size offer of E15 (256 GiB).
 Billing for any provisioned disk is prorated hourly by using the monthly price for the storage offering.
-For example, if you provisioned an E10 disk and deleted it after 20 hours, you're billed for the E10 offering prorated to 20 hours.
-This is regardless of the amount of actual data written to the disk.
+For example, you provision an E10 disk and delete it after 20 hours of use.
+In this case, you're billed for the E10 offering prorated to 20 hours, regardless of the amount of data written to the disk.

 Snapshots: Snapshots are billed based on the size used.
-For example, if you create a snapshot of a managed disk with provisioned capacity of 64 GiB and actual used data size of 10 GiB, the snapshot is billed only for the used data size of 10 GiB.
+For example, you create a snapshot of a managed disk with provisioned capacity of 64 GiB and actual used data size of 10 GiB.
+In this case, the snapshot is billed only for the used data size of 10 GiB.

 For more information on snapshots, see the section on snapshots in the managed disk overview.

 Outbound data transfers: Outbound data transfers (data going out of Azure data centers) incur billing for bandwidth usage.